 - (a) Subarea J Development Standards: - 1.
-Base Floor Area Ratio: 60% - 2.
-Maximum Achievable Floor Area Ratio with Enhancements: 100% - 3.
+Base Floor Area Ratio: 60% - Maximum Achievable Floor Area Ratio with Enhancements: 100% - 3.
 Maximum Height: 3 stories fronting on Fairbanks Avenue and Denning Drive.
-4 Stories when setback 80 feet from Fairbanks Avenue and Denning DriveTo the extent buildings on the southern half of this parcel are oriented towards Holt Avenue and back to a continuous service/emergency ally, not less than 30 feet in width running from Capen Avenue to Denning Drive, the maximum height on the southern half of this parcel is 4 stories.
-(Note: Get input from Public Works Intent to accommodate dumpster and drive aisle and drop off like Center Street). - 4.
+4 Stories when setback 80 feet from Fairbanks Avenue and Denning Drive.
+4 stories fronting on Holt and Capen Avenues. - 4.
 Maximum Impervious Coverage: 75% - 5.
-Setbacks: 20 feet Fairbanks Street Setback.
+Setbacks: 35 feet from the back of sidewalk on Fairbanks Avenue.
 Setbacks must allow for at least a 10-foot wide sidewalk and 5-foot landscape buffer area at the back of curb along Fairbanks Avenue.
-On Holt Avenue, Denning Drive and Capen Avenue setbacks must allow for at least a 10-ft wide sidewalk and a 5-ft planting strip back of curb. all adjacent streets.
-Where the building requires an additional setback to achieve the required sidewalk, landscape buffer, or street tree canopy clearance, the area shall be dedicated as a public access easement.
-Additionally, all building setbacks shall be measured from the property line and shall meet the requirements as depicted of 3.1.i.2 - 6.
-Rear Setbacks (setbacks between rear of buildings): 30 feet.
-A service alley of 30 feet running from Denning Drive to Capen Avenue may serve as the required rear setback for buildings fronting Fairbanks and Holt. - 7.
+On Holt Avenue, Denning Drive and Capen Avenue setbacks must allow for at least a 10-ft wide sidewalk and a 5-ft planting strip back of curb.
+Where the building requires an additional setback to achieve the required sidewalk, landscape buffer, or street tree canopy clearance, the area shall be dedicated as a public access easement. - 6.
 Maximum Residential Density: 17 units per acre.
 Residential Uses shall only be allowed above the ground floor.
 On a case-by-case basis the City Commission may permit the maximum density in this subarea to be exceeded by up to 10% per acre when such allowances are used exclusively for the construction of inclusionary affordable/workforce housing maintained for a period of not less than 20 years.
-An agreement with terms
+An agreement with terms acceptable to the City and with City Attorney review shall be executed as part of the Conditional Use approval.

-- acceptable to the City and with City Attorney review shall be executed as part of the Conditional Use approval. - 8.
-Access to the property shall only be allowed from Capen Avenue or Holt Avenue. - (b) Required Development Enhancements: In order to be eligible for any Development Enhancement Bonuses, any future development of the property within Subarea J shall include structured parking and the following item from the Development Enhancement Menu: CT.7.
-The City of Winter Park shall determine the area required to be dedicated for intersection improvements and the required land may be property under common ownership located offsite from Subarea J. - v.
+- 7. Vehicle access to the property shall only be allowed from Capen Avenue or Holt Avenue.
+A service alley of at least 30 feet is required to extend from Holt to Capen. - (b) Required Development Enhancements: In order to be eligible for any Development Enhancement Bonuses, any future development of the property within Subarea J shall include structured parking and the following item from the Development Enhancement Menu: CT.7.
+The City of Winter Park shall determine the area required to be dedicated for intersection improvements and the required land may be property under common ownership located offsite from Subarea J. - t.
 Orange Avenue Overlay District Development Enhancements/ Bonuses.
-Enhanced development entitlements shall be considered for the OAO developments including structured parking, but shall be earned, rather than simply granted. - (1) Percentage-Based Development Enhancement Menu.
-A percentage-based upgrade system for properties with new developments or redevelopments that include structured parking within the OAO is hereby established.
-For properties to obtain additional development entitlements, Floor Area Ratio (FAR) beyond what is provided in the relevant subarea or underlying zoning, the following provisions and Tables are established. - (2) Property owners or developers providing structured parking may use any combination of the Development Enhancement Menu to obtain up to the Maximum Achievable Floor Area Ratio.
+Enhanced development entitlements shall be considered for the OAO developments including structured parking, but shall be earned based upon a project meeting certain established criteria, rather than simply granted. - (1) Square-Foot-Based Development Enhancement Menu.
+A square-foot-based upgrade system for properties with new developments or redevelopments that include public parking (right of way, public easements and/or other enhancements?) within the OAO is hereby established.
+For properties to obtain additional development entitlements, Floor Area Ratio (FAR) beyond what is provided in the relevant subarea or underlying zoning, the following provisions and Tables are established. - (2) Property owners or developers providing public parking (right of way, public easements and/or other enhancements?) may use any combination of the Development Enhancement Menu to obtain up to the Maximum Achievable Floor Area Ratio.
 Certain subareas shall require certain Enhancements to be met.
 Each development enhancement utilized shall be required to be designed and shown on any development plans submitted for development of a property.
 Off-site improvements shall require plan submittal for the area where the improvements are proposed.
-Any enhancement or improvement shall be designed by a licensed professional (Architect, Civil Engineer, Landscape Architect, Structural Engineer, etc.) as determined by the Planning Director. - (3) Unless otherwise stated in the Development Enhancement Menu, the developer is obligated to maintain, operate and replace with comparable product at the end of the enhancements useful life for a period of 20 years based on industry standards and best practices. - (4) At the end of the 20-year period, or should the development be torn down, or transfer ownership; the City at its sole discretion may take ownership or take over the maintenance of the asset.
-The City will be credited for remaining value of the obligation.
-(This language needs legal rewording.)
+Any enhancement or improvement shall be designed by a licensed professional (Architect, Civil Engineer, Landscape Architect, Structural Engineer, etc.) as determined by the Planning Director.